yandex/porto/docs/devel.md

 # How to contribute? #
 Any kind of contribution is kindly welcome!
-Ether you want to expand functionality, report a bug or add/fix the documentation, you can make a significant investment into the Porto project.
+Either you want to expand functionality, report a bug or add/fix the documentation, you can make a significant investment into the Porto project.
 Please, send your pull-request/issues via github.